megazear7/zelt-stack-docs/src/partials/getting-started.md

 ```

 ### Shared Prompts
-Shared Prompts in the zelt-stack-template are functions defined in `prompt.<prompt-name>.ts` files that return promises of chat completion message arrays, likely for AI model interactions using OpenAI.
-They encapsulate prompt logic that can be shared between client and server, ensuring consistent AI-driven features.
-This allows for reusable prompt templates that integrate seamlessly with the application's AI capabilities.
+Shared prompts in the zelt-stack-template are functions in `prompt.<prompt-name>.ts` files that return promises of chat completion message arrays for AI model interactions with OpenAI.
+They encapsulate prompt logic shared between client and server, ensuring consistent AI-driven features.
+This enables reusable prompt templates that integrate smoothly with the app's AI capabilities.

 ```typescript
 import { ChatCompletionMessageParam } from "openai/resources";